lsst/rtn-037/index.md

 ### Simulation generators

 Several visualizations will require revised values for survey metrics, calculated using simulations starting from a specific time (e.g. the current time) and running through the end of the survey.
-The `opsim` and `maf` submodules of the `rubin_sim` module will be used to run the simulations and calculate corresponding metrics, but infrastructure is required to automatically (and also manually) launch such simulations, collect and archive the results (including scheduler snapshots, `opsim` output, and `maf` output), and provide and interface to provide access to these data.
+The `rubin-scheduler` and `rubin-sim`  (containing `MAF`) software packages run simulations and metrics, but additional infrastructure to launch these suites of simulations and archive the results, including both the raw simulation results and the metrics derived from them.
+Often these simulations will need to be launched automatically on a periodic basis.
+For example, simulations that support the pre-night briefing will need to be run automatically every day.
+In addition, users will need to launch these suites manually using slightly customized parameters.
+For example, if users wish to compare pre-night briefings made with the default and alternate versions of the scheduler, it should be easy for them to run the same suite of simulations with the alternate version as well, whenever it becomes available.

 The survey simulator will need to run automatically under a variety of conditions:

-1. During the day before each night of observing, a set of simulations will need to be run for the following night (and maybe two nights) under a variety of weather conditions and starting times.
+1. During the day before each night of observing, a suite of simulations will need to be run for the following night (and maybe two nights) under a variety of weather conditions and starting times.
 Likely examples include:

    1. Good seeing, first exposure exactly at the nominal starting time.
    2. Good seeing, first exposure a few minutes later than the nominal starting time (simulating a late start due to technical or operational delays).